za233/NeacController/README.md

 2. Execution will then trigger either:
    - Debugger break-in via `STATUS_BREAKPOINT` exception
    - System crash (BSOD) if unhandled in kernel context

+### Whats more in <controller.h>

+- Cross-Process Memory Reading/Writing
+- Obtain Process Module Base Address
+- Modify Memory Page Attributes of Other Process
+- Terminate Other Process